Cvetomird91/pCloud-backup-script/README.md

-A simple BASH script I use to backup notes to my pCloud account.
+A simple BASH script I use to backup notes to my pCloud account, which is mounted as FUSE after authenticating with the pCloudSync GUI desktop client.

 A date is added to the name of the new backup directory.
 If a daily backup has already been created, the script doesn't allow the creating of a new one, unless the --force / -f option is used.